-Figure 17 Work in tourism by attitude to cruise ship tourism category for total sample (n=308)
+Figure 17: Work in tourism by attitude to cruise ship tourism category for total sample (n=308)

-Q 10 Benefits to Akaroa from cruise ship tourism
+4.3.2 Q 10 Benefits to Akaroa from cruise ship tourism

-Altogether 89 per cent of respondents (n=270) thought that cruise ship tourism benefited the Akaroa community, seven per cent (n=20) thought the community did not benefit at all and four per cent (n=11) stated that they did not know.
+Altogether 89 per cent of respondents (n=270) thought that cruise ship tourism benefited the Akaroa community, seven per cent (n=20) thought the community did not benefit at all and four per cent

+(n=11) stated that they did not know.
 Of those who thought the Akaroa community benefited, the majority thought it benefited greatly (Figure 18).

-Figure 18 Does the Akaroa community benefit from cruise ship tourism? (n=301)
+Figure 18: Does the Akaroa community benefit from cruise ship tourism? (n=301)

 For all three sample groups around three quarters of respondents reported either significant or moderate benefits (i.e., Resident 78.3%; Postal 72.5%; and District 74%).
 Figure 19 shows that respondents in the Resident and District sample groups were more likely to report significant benefits (53.7% and 45.7%, respectively); respondents in the Postal sample were slightly less positive, although 37.5 per cent reported moderate benefits.
-Respondents in the District sample were more likely to report no benefits (13%) whereas respondents in the Postal sample were more likely to report slight benefits (17.5%).
+Respondents in the District sample were more likely to report slight benefits (17.5%).

-Figure 19 Benefits to Akaroa by sample group (n=301)
+Figure 19: Benefits to Akaroa by sample group (n=301)

-A significant relationship was found between perceptions of benefit to Akaroa from cruise ship tourism and attitude category.
 As Figure 20 shows, just over half (50.3%) of those who thought Akaroa benefited greatly had a positive attitude score (with another 48.3% neutral) and, conversely, just over half (51.2%) of those who reported slight benefits were neutral, with the remainder (48.8%) negative.
 All of those who reported no benefits to Akaroa from cruise ship tourism had a negative attitude score.

-Figure 20 Benefits by attitude category (n=300)
+Figure 20: Benefits by attitude category (n=300)

-Q 11 Main benefits of cruise ship tourism for Akaroa
+4.3.3 Q 11 Main benefits of cruise ship tourism for Akaroa